Maurice Denis: Architectural decoration

 In 1908 Denis began work on an important decorative project for the Russian art patron Ivan Morozov, who had been a major patron of Claude Monet and Auguste Renoir, and who owned The Night Café by Vincent van Gogh.
 Denis created a large mural panel, The history of Psyche, for the music room of Morozov's Moscow mansion, and later added some additional panels to the design.
 His fee for this project enabled him to buy his seaside house in Brittany.
 He then took on a more ambitious project, the cupola for a new theater, the Théâtre des Champs-Élysées, being constructed in Paris by the architect Auguste Perret.
-The theatre was modern; it was the first major building in Paris constructed of reinforced concrete, and is considered the first building in the Art Deco style; but Denis' work was purely neoclassical.
+The theatre was modern; it was the first major building in Paris constructed of reinforced concrete, and is considered the first building in the Art Deco style; but Denis's work was purely neoclassical.
 The theme was the history of music, with figures of Apollo and the Muses.
 Perret constructed a special studio for Denis so he could paint a work of such a large scale.